 Probably the most infamous incident, for Ms. Bixie Griffith, my 5th grade teacher, within her “big

 year 1948-49, when I was in the 5th grade.
 Both grades were housed the same room in the northwest corner of the school building.

 on to school property was a big no-no at Red Hill School, for obvious reasons.
 And to be in possession of them while on the school property was a serious offense.
 Periodic warnings were issued regarding their dangers,

 So she calls the class to order and puts on her best good cop persona.
 “Now children we know that one of you has brought firecrackers to school today, which you know you are not supposed to do.
 Now I want the person

 Bobby knew that several others in the class knew that he was the culprit and one of them had "ratted" on him; so he gets up and goes forward to Aunt Bixie's desk, puts his hands in both of his pockets, and pulls out two handfuls of cherry bombs and piles them

 “Now Bobby, that was the right thing to do, and I am proud of you.
 But you know that Aunt Bixie has to punish those who break the rules.
 So go out side and break me off a limb of the willow tree in the back yard and bring it back to Aunt Bixie.”

 Bobby dutifully turns around, walks out, and in a few minutes brings back in to Aunt Bixie a not very large switch for her.
 “Alright Bobby, lets go to the cloakroom.
 Children, remain in your

 So both of them disappear behind the walls of the cloakroom.
 In a few seconds we hear: “Now Bobby, bend over for Aunt Bixie like you are supposed to do.”

 The next sounds are the whacks of the limb striking Bobby's butt.
 But then smoke starts rolling out the cloakroom doors on each end.
 Out comes Aunt Bixie, screaming, “Run children, run!” as she rushes

 his right hand with sharp whacks, with little smoke signals rising from the seat of his jeans between the whacks.
 Smoke is pouring from the seat of his jeans, sorta like a warplane that has had the fatal shot into the fuel tank.

 The stampede,Aunt Bixie, Bobby, and the entire 5th and 6th grade of Red Hill School finally come to a halt in the court yard at the rear center

 the area where the rear jean pocket and pant seat used to be.
 It turned out that Bobby had a rear jean pocket filled with strike anywhere matches.
 When the switch, with which Aunt Bixie was striking Bobby's rear jean pocket, began to rub across the match heads,

-Ms. Ara was a Griffith, and her father, Mr. Freeman Griffith, lived with them in a house on the northwest corner of what is now Red Hill Road and Castaway Island Road.
+Ms. Ara was a Griffith prior to marriage, and her father, Mr. Freeman Griffith, lived with them in a house on the northwest corner of what is now Red Hill Road and Castaway Island Road.
 He was the son of a Civil War veteran and was up in years when this incident